fortrabbit/beelzebub/README.md

 Beelzebub is a PHP framework for writing (forked) multi process daemons.
 It provides a highly configurable process manager, an extend-able logging and a simple programming interface.

+If you are looking for a single process daemon framework, have a look at [clio](https://github.com/nramenta/clio).

 # Example

     <?php